Maximum Entropy Differential Dynamic Programming: Simulations

 \section{Simulations}

-In this section, we compare the performance of the proposed \ac{MME-DDP} algorithm against the unimodal \ac{ME-DDP} and vanilla \ac{DDP} algorithms on four systems: 2D Point Mass, 2D Car, Quadcopter and Manipulator.
-Obstacle avoidance is implemented as a soft-constraint by augmenting the state cost with $l_{\text{obs}} = \exp \left( -\frac{ d_{ \text{obs}}^2 }{2 r_{\text{obs}}^2} \right)$, where $d_{\text{obs}}$ and $r_{\text{obs}}$ are the distance to the obstacle and the radius of the obstacle respectively.
-The controls are initialized to the zero controls for all systems.
-For the resampling frequency, we set $m=8$.
-All \ac{DDP} variants are implemented in Python using JAX \cite{jax2018github}.
+In this section, we compare the performance of the proposed \ac{MME-DDP} algorithm against the \ac{ME-DDP} and vanilla \ac{DDP} algorithms on four systems: 2D Point Mass, 2D Car, Quadcopter and Manipulator.
+Obstacle avoidance is implemented as a soft-constraint with $l_{\text{obs}} = \exp \left( -\frac{ d_{ \text{obs}}^2 }{2 r_{\text{obs}}^2} \right)$, where $d_{\text{obs}}$ and $r_{\text{obs}}$ are the distance and radius of the obstacle respectively.
+The controls are zero-initialized for all systems.
+For the resampling frequency, we set $m=8$. \Cref{table:timing} compares the mean and standard deviation of the solver times on the 2D Car problem for \ac{DDP} and \ac{MME-DDP} with $8$ modes on a Ryzen 9 3950X processor.